suljov/ReconRunner/README.md

 ## Features

-- **Protocol Flexibility**: Easily switch between HTTP and HTTPS protocols.
+- Protocol Flexibility: Seamlessly switch between HTTP and HTTPS protocols.
-- **Custom Wordlists**: Start your brute-forcing with your custom wordlist before falling back on default ones.
+- Custom Wordlists: Start your enumeration with a custom wordlist before default ones, ensuring a tailored approach.
-- **Clean and Organized Output**: Results are automatically cleaned and saved in a user-friendly format.
+- Wildcard Support: Easily incorporate wildcard domains for subdomain enumeration.
-- **Interactive Control**: Cancel the script anytime with CTRL + C without losing your progress.
+- Interactive Control: Cancel the script anytime with CTRL + C without losing progress.
+The script is designed to handle interruptions gracefully, saving collected results and cleaning up temporary resources.
-  - The script is designed to handle this interruption gracefully, ensuring that any results collected up to that point are saved properly, and any temporary resources are cleaned up.
+- Detailed Help and Usage Instructions: Comprehensive help options for both the script and underlying tools, guiding you through all available options.
-- **Robust and User-Friendly**: Includes detailed help and usage instructions.
+- Clean and Organized Output: Results are saved in a structured format, with options for customization and easy parsing.

 # **Install**